lianglee/LanguageExport/README.md

 # LanguageExport
-Allow you to export langauge file easily.
-Once you exported the langauge file you can easily share it with others.
+Allow you to export langauge pack easily from your social network.
+Once you exported the langauge pack you can easily share it with others.